raphaelsty/ckb/docs/api/models/DistillBert.md

     Casts all parameters and buffers to :attr:`dst_type`.

-    Args:     dst_type (type or string): the desired type  Returns:     Module: self
+    Arguments:     dst_type (type or string): the desired type  Returns:     Module: self

     **Parameters**

     - **dst_type**     (*Union[torch.dtype, str]*)

-???- note "xpu"

-    Moves all model parameters and buffers to the XPU.

-    This also makes associated parameters and buffers different objects.
-So it should be called before constructing optimizer if the module will live on XPU while being optimized.
-Arguments:     device (int, optional): if specified, all parameters will be         copied to that device  Returns:     Module: self

-    **Parameters**

-    - **device**     (*Union[int, torch.device, NoneType]*)     – defaults to `None`

 ???- note "zero_grad"

     Sets gradients of all model parameters to zero.
 See similar function under :class:`torch.optim.Optimizer` for more context.

-    Args:     set_to_none (bool): instead of setting to zero, set the grads to None.
+    Arguments:     set_to_none (bool): instead of setting to zero, set the grads to None.
 See :meth:`torch.optim.Optimizer.zero_grad` for details.

     **Parameters**